top of page

 Guided by a deep commitment to pluralism, we work with artists spanning diverse backgrounds, identities, and perspectives.

-An independent nonprofit, BAMAH is funded by private individuals and foundations and does not accept government support.
+An independent nonprofit, BAMAH is funded by private individuals and foundations and does not accept foreign government support.

 Our Story